BenGOsborn/Markotplace/README.md

 ## Immediate

+-   One of my apps failed to start (maybe look into the updating tool ?)

 ## Better load balancer

 -   Add in the Upgrade header for websockets for nginx and my proxy + test proxies with websockets